w3f/research/docs/polkadot/Parachain Allocation.md

 Lets assume we have a number of parachain slots available at any point of time.
 This number of slots increases gradually.
 We divide slots into time units of six months.
 A bidder can bid on a continuous range of units between 1 and 4 units at an auction.
 The open bids are added to the relay chain blocks.
 Bidders can submit new bids to outbid competitors.
 Once an epoch has ended in the next epoch a randomness is going to determine which block in the last epoch the auction ended, we call that block the terminating block.
 A dynamic program is going to compute the highest DOT per unit for each block for all bids entered in blocks until the terminating block.

 Candle auctions []:

+Auctions with random close

+(i) bidders wait until the end phase of the auction to bid; (ii) a sizeable fraction of auctions is resolved early; (iii) bid increments are typically small;
+(iv) large bid increments are more likely to occur early in the auction

 By allowing for an n-sided market to determine the cost of connecting to the system, we ensure a Nash-equilibrium between the actors in question and allow for appropriate valuation of connecting to the system. (?)